Jiuhe2020/ca-wildfire-dashboard/README.md

   ### Data Used:
   - California Wildfire.csv (update this link to the csv file when project is done)
-  - This [website](https://www.convertcsv.com/csv-to-geojson.htm) is used to convert csv file into GeoJSON.
+  - This [website](https://www.convertcsv.com/csv-to-geojson.htm) is used to convert the csv files into GeoJSON.
   - [California Wildfire Incidents](https://www.kaggle.com/ananthu017/california-wildfire-incidents-20132020)

 ## Part I - Data Extraction and Cleaning